FuelLabs/fuel-indexer/docs/src/getting-started/dependencies.md

 ## Web Assembly (WASM)

-Two additonal cargo components will be required to build your indexers: `wasm-snip` and the `wasm32-unknown-unknown` target.
+Two additional cargo components will be required to build your indexers: `wasm-snip` and the `wasm32-unknown-unknown` target.

 > As of this writing, there is a small bug in newly built Fuel indexer WASM modules that produces a WASM runtime error due an errant upstream dependency.
 For now, you can use `wasm-snip` to remove the errant symbols from the WASM module, and prevent this issue from happening.
 An example can be found in the related script [here](https://github.com/FuelLabs/fuel-indexer/blob/develop/scripts/stripper.bash).
 >